mwinchester96/Avira/README.md

 # Avira
-An isometric combat game made for a film class at Wesleyan University
+A 2D combat game made for a film class at Wesleyan University